rUmI-nUI/rUmI-nUI.github.io/tp_roots/32_pipi.md

 ## Form 2: Germ
 ### ynagos (noun): (not-much-space-inside-life-thing)
 * In base aUI: vyroz.
 Seems like a contrived attempt to sound like "virus".
-* Suggested use of this term is when additional specificity is needed. "ynaos" works in most cases, just like how "pipi" is used for both use cases.
+* Suggested use of this term is when additional specificity is needed. "ynaos" works in most cases, just like how "pipi" is used in toki pona.